Import and Export of Animals

 - A completed and approved Request to Import Animals from Other Institutions (pdf, 2pgs) form.
 This forms is available in the DLAR business office (H41A Chandler Medical Center), linked above, and on our Forms page.
 You may also request a copy from our Shipping Coordinator, Ronda Combs.
 The competed form should be returned to Ronda Combs or the DLAR office for processing via e-mail, fax.

-- A requisition for non-approved vendor animals through eSirius3G.
-Assistance with eSirius3G can be obtained from Cheryl Carmichael in the DLAR business office.
+- A requisition for non-approved vendor animals through Cayuse AO.
+For assistance with Cayuse AO, contact Cheryl Carmichael in the DLAR business office.

 The Request to Import Rodents form must be filled out completely.
 Missing information can result in significant delays in processing the request.